 Shown here is the 29x2.6in XR4 Team Issue.
 This tubeless-ready tire weighs in at 1,065g.

 - £50 / $85 / AU$95

 - Buy now from Trek Bikes

 Showers Pass Ultralight Wind Jacket

-The Ultralight Wind Jacket is constructed from Event Wind Fabric that stops the wind in its tracks and shrugs off light precipitation.
+The Ultralight Wind Jacket is constructed from Elite Wind Fabric that stops the wind in its tracks and shrugs off light precipitation.
 Stretch panels under the arms and along the sides allow for breathability and improved fit.